 Crews should proceed past the start i.e. the A55 Bridge, and remain bows pointing upstream and position themselves in numerical order in the relevant area as follows:

-Crews will be assembled sequentially in race order as with approx. 50% of crews on each bank as follows the Draw will inform your crew which bank to moor on:
+Crews will be assembled sequentially in race order as with approx. 50% of crews on each bank as follows the Draw will inform your crew which bank to moor on.

-LOWEST number crews park from a 200m upstream from the A55 Bridge on the Huntington bank (Cox’s left hand side, scullers right going upstream).

-MIDDLE TO HIGH number crews numbers along the Eccleston bank (Cox’s right hand side, scullers left going upstream).

-In the afternoon division a large cruiser will set off at 2.30pm from the Groves and will pass through the start assembly area at 3.00pm, we will wait for this boat to pass through the start area before crews turn to start the race.

 Crews should not turn until instructed to do so but be prepared if you see boats turning, Tops Off, Check Equipment, Stow Kit, Hydrate, etc.

 Turning & Starting